kengibson1111/tour-of-go/README.md

 ## Lessons

-* maps (literals) - literals can be used for maps - like structs.

 * maps (literals inference) - same as last example, but demonstrating type inference in the literal.

 * maps (mutate) - basic CRUD for a map.